Juan José Linz: Academic research

 In addition to his work on systems of government, he did extensive research on the breakdowns of democracy and the transition back to a democratic regime.
 He is the author of many works on the subject, including Totalitarian and Authoritarian Regimes (1975/2000), The Perils of Presidentialism (1990), and Problems of Democratic Transition and Consolidation: Southern Europe, South America, and Post-Communist Europe (1996, co-authored with Alfred Stepan).
-He has been characterized as "one the finest political sociologists in the world" and was "legendary for the encyclopedic breadth of his knowledge."
+He has been called "one of the finest political sociologists in the world" and was "legendary for the encyclopedic breadth of his knowledge."

 An Authoritarian Regime: Spain

 One of Linz's early works focused on General Francisco Franco's Spain and classified Spain's political regime as an "authoritarian regime."
 This was an important innovation because at the time regimes tended to be classified as either democratic or totalitarian.

 Linz defined authoritarianism as possessing four qualities: